CSIClough/StarShipSimEditor/StarShipSimEditor/README.md

 Make it obvious when in clone mode. - Done 01/06/2025

-Cleanup Gaia database query to make it faster
+Cleanup Gaia database query to make it faster - Done 10/6/2025

-Integrate Gaia data query into custom systems.
+Integrate Gaia data query into custom systems. - Done 10/6/2025